 Although the Study Area does occur within the 'know/likely to occur extent' of the species distribution map, the species was recently found to be regionally extinct (Noske 2021).
 Potential habitat is unlikely to become suitable in the future given the ephemeral nature of watercourses on-the wind farm site and in the adjacent landscape.
+Within the road corridor this habitat is unlikely to become suitable in the future given the adjacent land scape.
 Within the road corridor this habitat is unlikely to become suitable in the future given that adjacent land is well established cropping and agricultural land and large tracts of vegetation surrounding the corridor are unlikely to develop.

 There is currently no definition of 'Important populations' of the red goshawk, however Action 4.1 of the species' Recovery Plan is to identify important populations using a set of criteria developed by experts (DERM 2012).
-The Conservation Advice for Erythrotriorchis radiatus (red goshawk) (DCCEEW 2023a) also identifies this as an information and research priority.
+The Conservation Advice for Erythrotriorchis radiatus (red goshawk) (DCCEEW 2023a)also identifies this as an information and research priority.